top of page

 The Lacouriere studio

-Founded in 1929 by master printmaker Roger Lacourière, the atelier took root in Montmartre, the historic cradle of Parisian art.
-Within its workshops, generations of artisans transformed metal, ink, and paper into a language of rare precision.
-From its earliest days, Lacourière stood at the intersection of tradition and artistic experimentation.
+Building upon the artistic legacy of the Lacourière family, Roger Lacourière founded his studio in 1929 in Montmartre, the historic cradle of Parisian art.
+Within its workshops, generations of artisans transformed metal, ink, and paper into a language of rare precision, placing Lacourière at the forefront of twentieth-century fine-art printmaking.

 The original Lacourière Atelier at 11 Rue Foyatier, Paris, seen through a master printing press